 Consult a 5-Star Divorce and Alimony Law Firm

 Navigating the rocky road of divorce is rarely easy or pleasant.
-However, the accomplished attorneys with Florida Law Advisers will work tirelessly to help you receive a fair divorce settlement.
+However, the accomplished attorneys with Florida Law Advisers, P.A., will work tirelessly to help you receive a fair divorce settlement.
 Attorney client relationship will serve as your advocate throughout your divorce proceedings and strive to ensure that you receive your fair share of marital assets, the property, and other key assets linked to your marriage.

-We invite you to contact us at Florida Law Advisers today for a free consultation with one of our experienced divorce lawyers.
+We invite you to contact us at Florida Law Advisers, P.A., today for a free consultation with one of our experienced divorce lawyers.
 In addition to helping you understand how alimony and spousal support may affect you, we will provide the support for calculating alimony, child custody, income differential, rehabilitative plan, tax treatment, and any other extraordinary circumstances that may arise during these exceptional circumstances as divorce proceedings unfold.
 We look forward to serving as your trusted legal representative during this difficult time.

 Frequently Asked Questions

 There is no minimum amount of time you must be married to receive an amount of alimony.
 However, the length of the marriage will is a factor in determining the alimony award and the term.

 The amount of lump-sum alimony in Florida depends on the specific details of each case.
 There is no mathematical formula to determine the amount of alimony.
 Instead, it will be based on an amount necessary to maintain the standard of living you became accustomed to during the marriage.